jz393/jz393.github.io/writing/8-quiet-second-love.md

 we questioned our existence

 fearing a Shakespearean tragedy
-we decided to part ways
-i told you i received a call
+i said i had to go
-then left and never looked back
+and you let me
+i walked away before i could look back

 thousands of miles away
 i met someone else
 still, i saw you occasionally
-in ancient libraries around decrepit books
+in quiet libraries under decrepit books

 nearly a decade later
 my first destroyed me
-ashes and embers everywhere
+ashes and embers in my hair
 i believed i would never breathe again

-my soul shattered into pieces
-a void drifting through the abyss
 empty thoughts, empty ambitions
+months of mindless distractions
+aimlessly wandering downtown
-suddenly i noticed you in a small cafe
+i found you in a small cafe

 we caught up quickly
 i spoke for the first time